 This new challenge of navigating the world of plant-based eating can get complicated fast.
-Just a quick search on Google and you’re being pulled into an never-ending wheel of what-you-should-or-shouldn’t-do content.
+Just a quick search on Google and you’re being pulled into a never-ending wheel of what-you-should-or-shouldn't-do content.

 But I want to make it easier.
 Here are my no-frills guide to going plant-based:

 Be realistic about the goals you can achieve - considering your budget, dietary needs, and access.